voronianski/ngActivityIndicator/README.md

 Simple application preloader animation service for [Angular.js](http://angularjs.org/) applications.

-ngDialog is small (~2Kb), customizable through themes and has only Angular.js as dependency.
+ngActivityIndicator is small, customizable through themes and has only Angular.js as dependency.

 ## Install